JuliaGuanzon/proptech_application/README.md

 jupyter lab build
 ```

-As we are using Mapbox API to pull current data, you will need to use your MapBox API key to pull in the information.
+As we are using Mapbox API to aid in creating an interactive map, you will need to use your MapBox API key to pull in map details.
 Be sure to have your *.env* file around to use this application.

 ```
 !pip install python-dotenv